Recent Contributions to Theories of Discrimination: Discrimination with Mispecified Models and Other Learning Heuristics

 In each period, a short-lived evaluator makes a report, assessing the agent's ability.
 In period 1, the first evaluator observes only the agent's performance outcome generated by that period's task before making their report.
 In period 2, the second evaluator sees period 2's task performance, as well as the first evaluation.
 In making their reports, evaluators wish to precisely estimate the agent's underlying ability.

 Each of the evaluators is ``mostly Bayesian'' when estimating the agent's underlying ability, with two caveats.
-First, they might discriminate against one of the groups because of some animus.
-Like in Becker's (1957) taste-based discrimination, an evaluator may simply have a preference for underestimating the ability of a member of a certain group.
-In this case, they choose to report an evaluation that is worse than their true ability estimate when the agent belongs to a group they are biased against.

-The second caveat is that the evaluator may have a misspecified model of the world.
-There are two potential misspecifications: (i) an evaluator may hold a wrong belief about the average ability in a group; and (ii) an evaluator may be wrong about the distribution of evaluator beliefs.
-The second potential misspecification is relevant to the period 2 evaluator who must interpret the report made by the evaluator in period 1 before making their own assessment of the agent's quality.
-The evaluation environment is described by a distribution of evaluator types -- their beliefs and taste-biases.
+First, they might choose to report an evaluation that is worse than the true ability estimate when the agent belongs to a group the evaluator is biased against.
+Second, the evaluator may form this evaluation through a mispecified model of the world.
+There are two potential misspecifications: (i) the evaluator may hold a wrong belief about the average ability among members of a group; and (ii) an evaluator may be wrong about the distribution of beliefs and preferences of other evaluators.
+The second potential mispecification is relevant to the period 2 evaluator who must interpret the report made by the evaluator in period 1 before making their own assessment of the agent's ability.

-Group $g\in\{A,B\}$ is said to be discriminated against \emph{in period 1 after a certain performance outcome} if the average report made by period-1 evaluators after seeing the outcome for an agent in group $g$ is smaller than the average report made after seeing that same outcome coming from an agent of the other group.
-This average is taken with respect to the distribution of evaluators.\footnote{In the paper, the authors first define discrimination by a particular evaluator (a particular set of beliefs and taste biases), and then define \emph{average discrimination} as the expected value with respect to the distribution of evaluator types in the population.
-Their main results refer to average discrimination.}

-Group $g\in\{A,B\}$ is said to be discriminated against \emph{in period 2 after a given period-1 evaluation} \emph{and a given period-2 performance outcome} if the average report made by period-2 evaluators after seeing this history for an agent in group $g$ is smaller than the average report made after seeing that same history coming from an agent of the other group.
+Group $g\in\{A,B\}$ is said to be discriminated against in period 1 after a certain performance outcome if the average report made by period-1 evaluators after seeing the outcome for an agent in group $g$ is smaller than the average report made after seeing that same outcome coming from an agent of the other group.
+Group $g\in\{A,B\}$ is said to be discriminated against in period 2 after a given period-1 evaluation and a given period-2 performance outcome if the average report made by period-2 evaluators after seeing this history for an agent in group $g$ is smaller than the average report made after seeing that same history coming from an agent of the other group.

-The two main theoretical results allow an analyst (an observer outside of the model) to assess the presence of discrimination, as well as its driving force -- whether it is taste-based, belief-driven, but correctly specified, or driven by incorrectly specified beliefs -- based on observational data.
-Suppose period-1 discrimination takes place against some group, say $A$.
-The first result shows that, if discrimination is belief-driven, then period-1 discrimination is decreasing in the accuracy of the period-1 performance outcome.
-The same is not true if discrimination is taste-based.